 Total Spent: €25 – €35 per head.

-Zakanthi has been a stalwart of the Kalamaki restaurant scene for many years, and as far back as I can remember, it’s location, on the crossroads in the centre of Kalamaki main road makes it very easy to find, and although this location doesn’t sound too glamorous, as soon as you step foot inside, you will start your own private dining experience.
+Zakanthi is an original member of the Kalamaki restaurant scene and has been here for many years, and as far back as I can remember, it’s location, on the crossroads in the centre of Kalamaki main road makes it very easy to find, and although this location doesn’t sound too glamorous, as soon as you step foot inside, you will start your own private dining experience.

 It’s a large restaurant set in beautiful gardens, that creates the perfect atmosphere for dinner, whether you’re travelling in a couple, a group of friends or as a family, Zakanthi will meet and exceed your expectations from the word go.